 Both the refrigerator and freezer sections defrost automatically.
 However, clean both about once a month to prevent odors from building up.
 Wipe up spills right away.

-To clean your refrigerator, turn the Refrigerator Control to OFF, unplug it, take out all removable parts and clean the refrigerator according to the following directions.
+To clean your refrigerator, unplug it, take out all removable parts and clean the refrigerator according to the following directions.

 WARNING

 Personal Injury Hazard